twse/random-stuff/Readable Fonts/Central European.md

 ## Fonts
 * Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware keyboard which comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
 The fonts are tri-encoded (Unicode, ISO 8859-2 and Windows CE) but have no Apple CE, Windows Baltic or IBM CP852 glyphs.
 * Cieszyn (2001), by Libor Sztemon, is a font derived from Times New Roman which contains Polish characters in Windows CP1250 codepoints.
 The old PCL5 data is the original.
 * EDA (1992), by Miroslav Dressler, is a pay shareware editor for DOS and OS/2 VIO.
-The DOS version includes a font based on Czech Kamenicky but it replaces characters for German and Slovak.
+The DOS version includes a font based on Czech Kamenický but it replaces characters for German and Slovak.
 * EUROPEAN, by Howard M. Berlin, is a series of pay shareware cannibalistic fonts and keyboards for Windows 3.1 which comes with Arial, Courier and Times-like fonts.
-* ILPRumanianB100 (1996), by Charles J. Coker, is designed for typing Romanian text on English keyboards.
+* ILPRumanianB100 (1996), by Charles J. Coker, is a TrueType font designed for typing Romanian text on English keyboards.
 The numbers are old-style.
 * LaserLatvian (2011), by Payne Loving Trust, is a commercial font distributed by Linguist's Software for use with Latvian localizations of Windows and macOS.
 * Lexa and LinguaFont (1998), by Raymond Hickey, includes printer and screen fonts for Czech, Hungarian and Polish languages.
 * Times New Roman Hungarian (2001), by Libor Sztemon, is a font derived from Times New Roman which contains Hungarian characters in Windows CP1250 codepoints.
 The old PCL5 data is the original.